Neutral Helium Microscopy (SHeM): A Review: The Helium Source

 \subsubsection{The isentropic nozzle model}

 Within the nozzle, the helium gas density is high (typically up to 200~bar) and the flow is modelled with Navier Stokes equations.
-The isentropic nozzle model gives the total flux per unit time (from now on, centre line intensity) stemming from a de Laval nozzle (assuming that the nozzle is cut-off in the sonic plane).
+The isentropic nozzle model gives the total flux per unit time (from now on, centre line intensity) stemming from a de Laval nozzle\footnote{de Laval refers to the nozzle profile.
+In practice most groups simply use a small hole (typically a commerical electron microscope aperture).} (assuming that the nozzle is cut-off in the sonic plane).
 This derivation considers an ideal gas in which the flow can be assumed to be a reversible and adiabatic process.
 Therefore the gas can be considered isentropic - which means that the following analytical equation of the intensity can be obtained \cite{pauly2012atom}.

-where $T_0$, $P_0$ are the temperature and the pressure in the source. $d_N$ is the diameter of the nozzle and $m$ is the mass of a helium atom. $\gamma$ is the heat capacity ratio ($\gamma = 5/3$ for helium), and $k_B$ is the Boltzmann constant.
-One can also obtain the terminal velocity, $v$, (which can be used to provide the most probable de-Broglie wavelength of the atoms in the beam) \cite{pauly2012atom}:
+where $T_0$, $P_0$ are the temperature and the pressure in the source. $r_\mathrm{nz}$ is the radius of the nozzle and $m$ is the mass of a helium atom. $\gamma$ is the heat capacity ratio ($\gamma = 5/3$ for helium), and $k_B$ is the Boltzmann constant.
+One can also obtain the terminal velocity, $\bar{v}$, which can be used to provide the most probable de-Broglie wavelength of the atoms in the beam: \cite{pauly2012atom}:

 This model is used to calculate the total flow from the nozzle - as it is well known that helium is the closest we get to an ideal gas \cite{verheijen1984quantitative}.
 Some groups also choose to add a correction given by the thickness of the boundary layer in a real gas.
 Beijerink and Verster provide a correction factor for a monoatomic gas \cite{beijerinck1981absolute}.
 To our knowledge, all helium microscopy papers modelling the intensity of the helium beam use an initial intensity derived from the isentropic nozzle model (see Sec. \ref{sec:simplifiedimodels} for a breakdown).